Qiskit/qiskit/src/qasm-simulator-cpp/README.md

 ## Installation

 After installing the required dependencies, build the simulator by running `make` in the root directory.
-This will build the executable `local_qiskit_simulator` in the repository directory.
+This will build the executable `local_qasm_simulator_cpp` in the repository directory.
 For detailed OS-specific instructions on installing dependencies see the following sections

 ### Dependencies
 Building requires a compiler compatible with the C++14 standard.
 For example: